Step 1: Meeting the Residency Requirement

 Step 4: Settlement Conference

 The next step would be a settlement conference.
-A settlement conference may conducted with a local experienced family law attorney or a judge, and they will sit down with the parties and try to reach a negotiated settlement.
+A settlement conference may conducted with a local experienced attorney or a judge, and they will sit down with the parties and try to reach a negotiated settlement.
 Some or all of the issues may settle at the settlement conference.
 Any issues that are not settled would get set for trial.
 The majority, if not all, family law trials are bench trials and not jury trials.
 If a person is not satisfied with the trial results, they may be able to appeal the decision in the Court of Appeal.

 It is important that you have legal assistance throught out the divorce process.
 If you are a Southern California resident who is considering divorce, please contact us to set an appointment to discuss your legal rights and options.